Musicals101.com

 b.
 March 5, 1908 (Huyton, UK) - b.
 June 2, 1990 (New York City)

-One of the most versatile actors of the 20th Century, Harrison got his start in British provincial theatre during the 1920s.
-With triumphs on the West End, Broadway and the big screen, Harrison was a proven master of both grand drama and light comedy long before landing the greatest success of his career in My Fair Lady (1956), the musical version of George Bernard Shaw's Pygmalion.
+One of the most versatile comic actors of the 20th Century, Harrison got his start in British provincial theatre during the 1920s.
+With triumphs on the West End, Broadway (receiving a Tony for Best Actor as Henry VIII in Anne of a Thousand Days) and the big screen, Harrison was a proven master of both grand drama and light comedy long before landing the greatest success of his career in My Fair Lady (1956), the musical version of George Bernard Shaw's Pygmalion.
 As Henry Higgins, the phonetics professor who turns a cockney London flower girl into an elegant lady, Harrison made an acerbic and almost monstrous character irresistible.
 He talk-sang his way through lyricist Alan Jay Lerner and composer Frederick Loewe's "I'm An Ordinary Man" and "I've Grown Accustomed to Her Face," resurrecting the art of "sprechstimme" in musical stage performance.
 Harrison received a Tony for the Broadway production, repeated the role in London, and received an Academy Award for the 1964 screen version.
-In so doing, Harrison became the second person to win both a Tony and an Oscar for the same musical role -- to date only Yul Brynner and Joel Grey have also achieved that dual honor.
+In so doing, Harrison became the second actor to win both a Tony and an Oscar for the same musical role -- to date only Yul Brynner and Joel Grey have also achieved that dual honor.

 Harrison played the title role in the screen musical Doctor Doolittle (1967), and although the film was poorly received, he introduced the Academy Award winning song "If I Could Talk to The Animals."
 He remained active on both stage and screen, appearing in numerous dramas and comedies, as well as a short-lived Broadway revival of My Fair Lady (1981).
-An enduring audience favorite, Harrison co-starred with Glynis Johns in a hit revival of The Circle (1990) that closed just weeks before his death.
+He was a celebrated for his volcanic temper as for his mastery of high comic acting.
+An enduring audience favorite, Harrison co-starred with Glynis Johns in a Broadway revival of The Circle (1990), which closed just weeks before his death due to pancreatic cancer at age 82.

 Mercer, Johnny